-- cones, which function in bright light, are sensitive to different wavelengths (that is, colors) of light and give the ability to see fine detail; and
+- Cones, which function in bright light, are sensitive to different wavelengths (that is, colors) of light and give the ability to see fine detail.

 Human eyes have three types of cones, each sensitive to different light wavelengths, and typically referred to as red, green or blue based on the photopigment they contain.
 The combined activity of the red, green and blue cones is what gives people their full range of color vision.
 In contrast, canine eyes — like those of many other mammals — possess only two types of cones, those that detect blue and yellow.
 Scientists believe the color vision of dogs is roughly similar to the vision of people with red-green colorblindness since they, too, only have cones with two photopigments.
 So while people with full color vision see a rainbow of colors — red, orange, yellow, green, blue and violet — dogs see grayish brown, dark yellow, light yellow, grayish yellow, light blue and dark blue.